-It is a myth that Bowie has two different colored eyes.
-In fact, both are blue, but the pupil of Bowie's left eye became enlarged and frozen after a fist fight with his best friend in school, George Underwood (it was over a girl).
+It is a myth that Bowie had two different colored eyes.
+In fact, both were blue, but the pupil of Bowie's left eye became enlarged and frozen after a fist fight with his best friend in school, George Underwood (it was over a girl).
 He and George stayed friends, however, and played in a band together as teens.
 In 2004, during a concert in Norway, a lollipop was hurled on stage and wedged itself in Bowie's left eye.
 Thankfully, Bowie escaped serious injury.

 Bowie was a big fan of dance and he was trained in mime by Lindsey Kemp, who also taught Kate Bush

 .
 In 1969, Bowie would do a mime act before the folk band, Tyrannosaurus Rex (who would later become the glam rock band, T. Rex) came on stage.